dougeby/IntuneDocs/intune/planning-guide-test-validation.md

 ### End user

-Perform end-user validation testing to validate that the end user experience is as expected and presented correctly in all user communications.
+Perform end-user validation testing to validate that the end-user experience is as expected and presented correctly in all user communications.
 It is important to validate that the end-user experience is correct.
 If you fail to validate, it can lead to lower adoption rates and higher volumes of helpdesk calls.

 ![Section 9 table 3](./media/section-9-image-3-table.PNG)